Bigness of the tangent bundle of a Fano threefold with Picard number two: Total Dual VMRTs and some Criteria to Disprove Bigness

 \section{Total Dual VMRTs and some Criteria to Disprove Bigness}

-In this section, we briefly introduce the theory related to the total dual VMRT, which is firstly introduced by \cite{HR} in a study of Hecke curves on the moduli of vector bundles on curves.
-Later, \cite{OSW} generalizes the theory to the case of minimal rational curves, and \cite{HLS} develops explicit formulas in the case where a variety has zero dimensional VMRTs in a study of the tangent bundle of del Pezzo manifolds.
+In this section, we briefly introduce the theory related to the total dual VMRT, which is firstly introduced by \cite{HR} in a study of Hecke curves on the moduli of vector bundles on a curve.
+Later, \cite{OSW} generalizes the theory to the case of minimal rational curves, and \cite{HLS} develops explicit formulas in the case where a variety has zero-dimensional VMRTs in a study of the tangent bundles of del Pezzo manifolds.

+Let $X$ be a smooth projective variety.
+Let $\text{RatCurves}^n(X)$ be the normalized space of rational curves on $X$ (see \cite[Chapter II]{Kol}).
+We mean by a \emph{family of rational curves} on $X$ an irreducible component $\Kk$ of $\text{RatCurves}^n(X)$.